ruka58/ruka58.github.io/_news/announcement_2.md

 related_posts: false
 ---

-The DAC paper from our group titled "Security of Approximate Neural Networks against Power Side-channel Attacks" will be presented (by me) at UKARIS '25 in September! :sparkles:
+The DAC paper from our group titled "Security of Approximate Neural Networks against Power Side-channel Attacks" will be presented (by me) at UKAIRS '25 in September! :sparkles: